OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/list.md

 Options:
   -h,--help                   Print this help message and exit --help-all                  Expand all help
-  --type TYPE [app]           Filter result with specify type.
+  --type TYPE [app]           Filter result with specific type.
 One of "runtime", "app" or "all" --upgradable                Show the list of latest version of the currently installed applications, it only works for app

-If you found any problems during use,
+If you find any problems during use,
 You can report bugs to the linyaps team under this project: https://github.com/OpenAtom-Linyaps/linyaps/issues
 ```